IVF and Age - Impact of Female Aging on In Vitro Fertilization Statistics

 High quality day 5 blastocyst

-This embryo has a high chance to implant
+This embryo has a high chance to implant.
+Blastocyst transfer can increase implantation.

 More IVF embryo pictures

-- This graph shows that the age of the recipient (uterine age) has very little effect on success rates when using donor eggs
+• The age of the recipient (uterine age) has very little effect on success rates when using donor eggs.

 Details of Dr. Sherbahn's research on recipient age and donor egg success rates